unjs/ofetch/README.md

 On Node.js versions older than `16.5`, node-fetch will be used as the fallback.

-For performance, http and https agents will be auto registered with `keepAlive` enabled.
-This keeps sockets around even when there are no outstanding requests, so they can be used for future requests without having to reestablish a TCP connection.
+### `keepAlive` support

-You can disable this behavior by setting `FETCH_AGENT` or `FETCH_KEEP_ALIVE` environment variables to `false`.
+By setting `FETCH_KEEP_ALIVE` environment variable to true, A node agent will be registred that keeps sockets around even when there are no outstanding requests, so they can be used for future requests without having to reestablish a TCP connection.

-You can also control default `maxSockets` value (16) using `FETCH_AGENT_MAX_SOCKETS` environment variable.
+**Note:** This option can potentially introduce memory leaks.
+Please check [node-fetch/node-fetch#1325](https://github.com/unjs/ohmyfetch/pull/22).

 ## ✔️ Parsing Response